irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Mission**:

-This platform enables users to input basic information about new YouTube channels (such as video category and like-dislike ratio), as well as a desired time period, and make predictions of the future subscriber number in the input time period.
+This platform will enable users to input basic information (such as video category and like-dislike ratio) about new YouTube channels, together with a desired time period, and make predictions of the future subscriber number in the input time period.
 The model will utilize the data of mature YouTubers to find the most similar growth paths of the input channels, and use their information as a guideline to evaluate the potential subscribers of the new channels.

 **Success criteria**: